 Every year in early September the town of Almachar near Malaga holds a festival in celebration of this soup.

-This ajo blanco recipe is really easy to make and you probably have all of the ingredients in your pantry right now.
+This cold almond soup is really easy to make and you probably have all of the ingredients in your pantry right now.

 - 150 grams raw almond